iopipe/iopipe-python/README.md

 This package provides a Python object to send telemetry to the IOpipe platform for application performance monitoring, analytics, and distributed tracing.

+## Maintenance Notice

+This project is on hiatus so that we at IOpipe can focus on our core functionality until such time as we have the resources to devote to giving our users a truly top-notch Python agent.
+This module will remain *in alpha state* until that time.
+We will still accept issue reports/pull requests, and will respond as quickly as we can to either.
+We appreciate your patience.

 ## Installation

 We expect you will import this library into an existing (or new) Python project